5 February 2026

 2026 CPP Contribution Changes

-The Canada Pension Plan continues its multi-year enhancement program, with 2026 bringing increases to both contribution rates and maximum pensionable earnings:
+The Canada Pension Plan continues its multi-year enhancement program, with 2026 bringing increases to maximum pensionable earnings while the contribution rate remains unchanged:

 CPP Contribution Rate

-Increase: The employee contribution rate rises from 5.95% to 6.00% (employers match this rate).
+No Change: The employee contribution rate remains at 5.95% (employers match this rate).
+The rate stays the same as 2025.

 CPP Maximum Pensionable Earnings

-Increase: Maximum earnings subject to CPP rise by $1,600, increasing maximum contributions.
+Increase: Maximum earnings subject to CPP rise by $3,300 (4.6% increase), increasing maximum contributions.

 2026 EI Premium Changes